math4tots-misc/sqx/README.md

 1. Python style triple quote string literals.
 So """x""" should be the same as "x".
 1. `array.fold` method.
+1. Overridable equality and hash for `instance` objects.
+It looks like Squirrel's equality is basically object identity.
+Tables use object equality, and `==` is object identity except for when comparing an int and float, in which case both values are converted to float for comparison.
+1. Use `double (64+)` instead of `float (32+)` for float.
 1. Python style newline rules.
 Not indentation based, but will assume '{}' are like begin/end indent, and newlines are ignored iff the most enclosing grouping is either '()' or '[]'.
 Requires Table literals no longer using '{}' as delimiters first.
 1. Related to 'Python style newline rules' -- Table literals will no longer use '{}' as delimiters.
 1. Block expressions.
 I think I need to better understand how the compiler generates bytecode before tackling this one.
 This may involve turning a lot of things that were previously statements into expressions, and there may be some unforseen consequences.
 One thing that worries me is what might happen if I allow 'break/continue/return' to appear in an expression and not only as standalone statements.